Participles

 Past Participle: Passive Voice

-The Passive voice is constructed by the 'be verb + past participle.'
+The passive voice is formed by using the 'be verb followed by the past participle.
+Pay attention to the examples:

 I am washing the dishes. → The dishes are being washed.